 For instance, the Washington D.C., Fodorberg's would tell you all about the great kosher delis to visit while you're there (Eli's for one) and explain that while Ben's Chili Bowl isn't kosher, such deliciousness is worth risking G-d's ire.
-It would have a whole section on the D.C. sports scene, including how the Nationals' starting third baseman and star starting pitcher aren't Jews, but the owner of the Redskins is.
+It would have a whole section on the D.C. sports scene, including how the Nationals' starting third baseman and star starting pitcher aren't Jews, but the owner of its football team is.

 And, of course, it would tell you all about the various Jewish locations you have to visit including the Jew-ier sections of the Smithsonian, the Holocaust museum and the one and only Jewish monument.